M&S Bank Logo

 2012 – 2015

-The company changed its name to M&S Bank, which led to an emblem update.
+The company changed its name to M&S Bank, prompting an update to its emblem.
 The letters “M&S” became larger and are positioned higher, reflecting the company’s ambitions to increase sales volume over the next three years.
-The rebranding was part of a global strategy revision, including changes to store design and other business aspects.
+The rebranding was part of a global strategy revision, including changes to store design and other aspects of the business.

 Only the “&” symbol remains gold, a reminder of the company’s long history and high market status.
-The rest of the name is rendered in black, and “Bank” is written in capital letters, emphasizing banking operations traditions.
+The rest of the name is rendered in black, and “Bank” is written in capital letters, emphasizing the traditions of banking operations.
 This highlights the dependency on a larger structure.
 Due to debt obligations, the company is under HSBC management, and this process will continue until 2031.

 2015 – today

-The latest logo transformation showcased the successful growth of the business and the company’s confident position in the market.
+The latest logo transformation showcased the business’s successful growth and the company’s confident position in the market.
 Financial difficulties are now past, and the new visual identity reflects stability.
-Capital letters and increased glyph thickness create a more balanced and powerful visual identity, emphasizing the company’s strength and confidence in future success.
+Capital letters and increased glyph thickness create a more balanced, powerful visual identity, emphasizing the company’s strength and confidence in its future success.